 Easing Pain Experienced while Standing or Walking

 By engaging with these exercises, you can proactively take steps to reduce your back pain and improve your overall comfort.
 Dr. Scott Gray's expert instructions will ensure that you perform each exercise correctly and safely, optimizing their effectiveness in providing relief tailored to your specific pain triggers.

 Give Your Back a Break — Back in Motion PT is Here to Treat Your Lower Back Pain

-Our practice is featured on NBC Sports, ABC, and DEW TOUR and is the leading physical therapy clinic in Southwest Florida for orthopedic, sports, and spine injuries.
+Back in Motion has been featured on renowned platforms such as NBC Sports, ABC, and DEW TOUR, and stands as the premier physical therapy clinic in Southwest Florida for addressing orthopedic, sports, and spine injuries.